teoportase/BOOMbox/README.md

 ## Introduction

 This is a mini-project for DIT113 Systems Development course with an emphasis on music.
 Do you listen to music on a daily basis?
 Are you tired of your big speakers?
-Is it a pain to not see the track information on your old soundbox?
-If your answer is **YES** to all the previous questions, then today is your lucky day!
+Do you want a small companion to react to the music?
+If your answer is **YES** to any of the previous questions, then today is your lucky day!
 Introducing to you project **BOOMbox**!
-A small, portable, and effortless device to listen to your favourite playlists anywhere, anytime!
-This project is an innovative idea from group 12 to make your daily lives better. **You're Welcome!**
+A small, portable, and effortless device to listen to your favourite songs anywhere, anytime!
+This project is a creative idea from group 12 to make your daily lives better. **You're Welcome!**

 ## Description